 Between 1938 and 1940, the first exploration efforts in the Northern Basin of Trinidad, with test wells at Barrancones, Talparo and Montserrat, were not crowned by success, as none of these encountered commercial oil-sands.

 To expand the oil industry, marine exploration was the obvious step.
 Several tentative applications for marine oil rights had been made as early as 1936, but the Trinidad and Tobago government had not yet allotted marine concessions to the various oil companies operating in the island.
 Notwithstanding the dramatic moments, Penny and Harris in their unpublished paper note that a more marked expansion of the oilfields began in 1934 and a stronger financial situation soon developed, concurrent with the refinery developments.
-The Cruse field, an exceptionally rich area of Upper Cruse oil-sand, found in 1933 by Trinidad Central Oilfields and Trinidad Leaseholds Limited, produced 800,000 bbls of crude in 1935.
+The Cruse field, an exceptionally rich area of the Upper Cruse oil-sand, found in 1933 by Trinidad Central Oilfields and Trinidad Leaseholds Limited, produced 800,000 barrels of crude in 1935.
 This was followed by UBOT's boundary developments, which were made possible by the use of heavy mud.
 TCO and TLL also drilled in 1936 the first Wilson field well, which marked the resuscitation of the dying Barrackpore field and heralded a period of productivity, which lasted well into the mid-1950s.

 The oil camps, in very much the same style as the sugar factories, had a form of seclusion, exclusion, finely tuned and not so subtly enforced racial prejudice, although the sugar factories were more accommodating to visitors.
 They had separateness from the rest of the colony.
 It started at the gate: all visitors were checked and the purpose of the visit authenticated.
 The guard, usually an estate policeman, with the practised eye of all good servants of the colonial era, could tell at a glance if the contents of the motorcar were acceptable, and could enter and be served at the club by even more discerning bigots.
-The oil camps excluded most Trinidadians - certainly all blacks and Indians, except in specific roles and stereotyped functions such as nannies, cooks, chauffeurs, gardeners and various sorts of handymen who were ever present.
-Notwithstanding all of that, the irony is they were often exalted by the families which they served, their faces fondly remembered in photograph albums, to this day.
+The oil camps excluded most Trinidadians - certainly all blacks and Indians, except in specific roles and stereotyped functions such as nannies, cooks, chauffeurs, gardeners and various sorts of handymen, who were ever present.
+Notwithstanding all of that, the irony is they were often exalted by the families which they served, their faces fondly remembered in photograph albums to this day.
 They themselves recall in their old age, kindnesses and acts of unprecedented generosity received from their European employers.

 Then there is the voice of the expatriates speaking from those times: "Since the turn of the [19th] century, the bungalows and staff accommodation have been excellent, while the village erected for the housing of labour employed on the Pitch Lake has provided a standard of workmen's accommodation which has been a model for other oil and kindred agricultural interests of the island," write Penny and L. Harris about TLP.
-"The amenities extended to the staff, which include a very fine club, admirable bathing facilities and a pleasant golf course, have always been available to employees of other companies and generally the open-handed hospitality invariably experienced at Brighton is indeed proverbial."
-They would not of course mention the segregation that started at the main gate of the camp.
-No one spoke of it.
-It simply did not exist.

-Of course special exceptions were made for individuals in the colony's small, but also exclusive, coloured professional class, particularly if these persons had received a knighthood.
-Remembered for all time, to be politicised at a later date, are appalling stories of insults, slights, cruelties, some physical, ▷
+"The amenities extended to the Of course special exceptions were made for individuals in the colony's small, but also exclusive, coloured professional class, particularly if these persons had received a knighthood.
+Remembered for all time, to be politicised at a later date, are appalling stories of insults, slights, cruelties, some physical, most mental, others fabricated, that were digested, internalised, never forgotten or forgiven.
+"South Africans, you know, don't know anything about West Indians, they think we are like their people at home, savages," would complain the local press.